Introduction to 8 Steps (+)

 Because, this is your idea and you are completely responsible for every decision made from start to finish.
 You may be tempted to take shortcuts and abdicate responsibility to some marketing or invention company that is enthusiastic about your idea and tells you how much they can do for you.
 But, this could come at a substantial cost, some of which is upfront, and with no guarantees.
 And when they don’t perform, you could be left with limited financial resources to pursue a project that once had promise.
 Save your money and get an education first.
 Do your research, engage trustworthy and smart people, and do not fall in love with your product idea.
 The question is, are you ready to commit to the work?
 If so, then welcome to the inventing life.
 You could be in for the ride of your life.

-[Click to Learn More]
+[Click on Each Step to Learn More]

 Analyze